iframe-resizer/docs/src/content/docs/introduction.md

 As browsers don't provide a single consistently reliable method to calculate content size, _iframe-resizer_ automatically inspects your page and selects the best value for your content every time it detects something changed.

-Supports both internal (same-domain) iframes and external iframes via a simple JS file that is designed to be a zero impact guest on the sites hosting it.
+Supports both internal (same-domain) and external (cross-domain) iframes via a simple JS file that is designed to be a zero impact guest on the sites hosting it.

 Additionally _iframe-resizer_  provides a range of missing browser API features, that allows you to securely integrate your iframe content with the parent page.